OpenWebAdvocacy/website/src/posts/eu-opens-dma-investigations.md

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube-nocookie.com/embed/AiiU_zBirXc' frameborder='0' allowfullscreen></iframe></div>

+This pattern of forgetting the question continues.
 John notes Apple's DMA compliance plan includes a Browser Entitlement Contract full of legal traps for competing browsers, effectively making it impossible for competing browser vendors to sign the contract and ship their browser engines on iOS for their EU users.
 John asked

 > Will you at least make them  minimally viable in the EU by enabling browsers to ship their  own engines under a single app ID and rewrite your contract so  that they're both reasonable and compliant with the DMA?